robzed/ukmarsey/README.md

 ## Resetting and getting the Pi in sync with the Arduino.

-Since the longest command is 6 bytes, send ^ repeatidly with a 20ms gap until you receive a RST message.
+Send Control-C (or Control-X) followed by ^ repeatidly with a 20ms gap until you receive a RST message.
 Then try ? and v looking at the responses.
-If they don't succeeed, then repeat the entire sequencies.
+If they don't succeeed, then repeat the entire sequence.

 This is under review.